r15ch13/live-minecraft-overviewer/README.md

 npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation of how things work, consult the [docs for vue-loader](https://vue-loader.vuejs.org/en/).